nuclearpengy/nuclearpengy.github.io/now.md

 When I do get time, I enjoy walking and going for a ride on my Airdrop Fade Works dirt jump bike.

 ## Learning
 I'm constantly learning; I need to, in order to be able to add value and contribute to my clients' businesses.
 Much of this learning is driven by the need to solve specific challenges.
-Outside the scope of task related problem solving, my current focus and interests are Machine Learning and Python.
-I'm also learning more about OKRs and product management in general.
+Outside the scope of task related problem solving, my current focus and interests are Machine Learning and Agentic Development.
+I'm also learning more about OKRs, product management and technical SEO.

+Some of my recent projects include: [QR Code Generator](https://qr.nathanjeffery.net/) (privacy-first, ad-free QR codes generated in your browser), [Emoji Search](https://emoji.nathanjeffery.net/) (a fast, no-tracking way to find and copy emoji), [KGMID Converter](https://kgmid-converter.nathanjeffery.net/) (decodes Google Knowledge Graph Machine IDs into their protobuf-encoded Google Search Profile URLs) and [Facet](https://facet.nathanjeffery.net/) (a Knowledge Graph lookup tool for search strategists and brand managers).

 ## Cooking
 I cook a lot and it's usually quite a time consuming process.
 One day, I might open a restaurant but for now I cook for myself and for my family.